 - It’s not essential to talk about the one celebrity who endorsed pistachios, although you could if you wanted to.
 It’s interesting information, but not really a part of the overall theme of the article.

-Famous recording artists often promote unhealthy food and beverage products rather than fruits and vegetables, and a new study suggests that this promotion of fast foods, sugary drinks and sweets is adding to the childhood and teen obesity problem in America.
+Here is a well-written sample answer for our sample question.
+Notice how the sentence is not overly complicated, and all key information is included, while unnecessary details are left out:Famous recording artists often promote unhealthy food and beverage products rather than fruits and vegetables, and a new study suggests that this promotion of fast foods, sugary drinks and sweets is adding to the childhood and teen obesity problem in America.

-Bonus PTE Summarize Written Text Tips:
+Bonus PTE Summarize Written Text Tips 3 and 4

-Less is more.
+Tip 3: Less is More

-I hope this helps you on your journey to becoming a “Summarize Written Text” expert!
-Remember, E2Language.com has a method for this task, and it works.
-Also, when you sign up to one of our courses, we assess your writing and identify your areas in need of improvement.
-So if you’re struggling with this task, you should check us out!
+We hope this helps you on your journey to becoming a Summarize Written Text expert!
+Remember, E2 Test Prep has a method for this task.
+To learn the method, sign up to E2 Test Prep for free and do the practice questions.
+Also, when you sign up to one of our courses, our expert teachers can assess your writing and identify your areas in need of improvement.
+So sign up today!

-What do you struggle with the most when it comes to “Summarize Written Text”?
-Let me know in the comments!
+What do you struggle with the most when it comes to Summarize Written Text?
+Let us know in the comments!